Find Your Place at Hanover

 The Doctor of Occupational Therapy (OTD) program at Hanover College is a hybrid, accelerated program that prepares future leaders in occupational therapy.
 Students begin making an impact on the health and wellness of others sooner, by earning their doctorate degree in just two years.
 The rigorous, evidence-based curriculum is delivered through an innovative hybrid learning format, allowing students to remain in their homes and communities while receiving an excellent occupational therapy education from Hanover College – a leader in hybrid health care education.
 To complement online coursework, students will participate in lab immersions held on Hanover’s beautiful campus and in a brand-new dedicated lab space in southern Indiana, right across the Ohio River from lively Louisville, Kentucky.
 Fieldwork and the doctoral capstone will round out students’ learning experience, allowing them to acquire in-depth knowledge in their chosen area of interest.
 We invite you to embark on your journey to a meaningful, challenging career as an occupational therapist.
 Through innovation, curiosity, and passion, we’ll help you get there.

-The program must be granted Candidacy Status, have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+The entry-level occupational therapy doctoral degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
+ACOTE’s telephone number c/o AOTA is (301) 652- AOTA and its web address is www.acoteonline.org.
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
-In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
+In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 Hanover College is accredited by the Higher Learning Commission (hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education.